A Life Of Heritage

 For those unfamiliar with the Hunger Games, President Snow, the antagonist in the story, had no qualms about using intimidation in pursuit of his agenda, willing to kill anyone who was a threat and applauding the outrageous sensationalism of the Hunger Games.

 Panem’s seat of power is a luxurious and hedonistic city called the Capitol.
 The perfect example of the pursuit of pleasure and sensual self-indulgence.
-The people of the Capitol are shallow, speak in funny accents and value surface appearances, plastic surgery, and entertainment.
+The people of the Capitol are shallow, speak in funny accents, and value surface appearances, plastic surgery, and entertainment.

 Suzanne Collins, the Hunger Games author, has said that Panem is supposed to be like ancient Rome: “Panem itself comes from the Latin expression ‘Panem et Circenses’ which translates into ‘Bread and Circuses'” (source).
 This term refers to the techniques used by the Roman Empire to keep the masses happy and docile by keeping their bellies full and their minds entertained (read more here).